Analyzing China Green Agriculture (CGA) & Its Rivals

 Summary

-China Green Agriculture rivals beat China Green Agriculture on 8 of the 10 factors compared.
+China Green Agriculture peers beat China Green Agriculture on 8 of the 10 factors compared.

 About China Green Agriculture

 China Green Agriculture, Inc. engages in the research, development, production, and sale of various types of fertilizers and agricultural products.
 It operates through the following segments: Jinong, Gufeng, Yuxing, and Sales Variable Interest Entities (VIEs).
-The Jinong segment includes fertilizer products, specifically humic acid-based compound fertilizer.
+The Jinong segment includes fertilizer products, with focus on humic acid-based compound fertilizer.
 The Gufeng segment comprises of compound fertilizer, blended fertilizer, organic compound fertilizer, slow-release fertilizers, highly-concentrated water-soluble fertilizers, and mixed organic-inorganic compound fertilizer.
 The Yuxing segment develops and produces agricultural products, such as top-grade fruits, vegetables, flowers, and colored seedlings.
-The Sales VIEs segment comprises of Shaanxi Lishijie Agrochemical Co., Ltd., Songyuan Jinyangguang Sannong Service Co., Ltd., Weinan City Linwei District Wangtian Agricultural Materials Co., Ltd., Aksu Xindeguo Agricultural Materials Co., Ltd., Xinjiang Xinyulei Eco-agriculture Science and Technology Co., Ltd., Sunwu County Xiangrong Agricultural Materials Co., Ltd., and Anhui Fengnong Seed Co., Ltd. The company was founded by Tao Li on February 6, 1987 and is headquartered in
+The Sales VIEs segment comprises of subsidiary companies sales.
+The company was founded by Tao Li on February 6, 1987 and is headquartered in Xi’an, China.

 Receive News & Ratings for China Green Agriculture Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for China Green Agriculture and related companies with MarketBeat.com's FREE daily email newsletter.